discord/dave-protocol/protocol.md

 The Commit and its associated members are un-modified from the [MLS Commit definition](https://www.rfc-editor.org/rfc/rfc9420.html#name-commit).
 The Welcome and its associated members are un-modified from the [MLS Welcome definition](https://www.rfc-editor.org/rfc/rfc9420.html#section-12.4.3.1).

-When there is at least one add proposal handled by the commit, the MLSCommitWelcomeOpcode MUST include a Welcome message.
+When there is at least one add proposal handled by the commit, this opcode MUST include a Welcome message.

 ```
 struct {
   uint8 opcode = 28;
-  Commit commit; // see MLS Protocol Commit definition
+  MLSMessage commit_message; // see MLSMessage and Commit definitions

   select (commit_adds_members) {
     case 0: struct {}
-    case 1: Welcome welcome; // see MLS Protocol Welcome definition
+    case 1: MLSMessage welcome_message; // see MLSMessage and Welcome definitions
   };
 } DAVE_MLSCommitWelcome
 ```